 Welcome to the epicentre of Canadian mountain sledding.

-Revelstoke has some of the best alpine and trail riding snowmobiling areas in the world.
-With annual snowfalls of 12-18 metres (40-60 feet) pretty much guaranteeing face shots, moderate winter temperatures, a huge variety of terrain to suit any level and a strong sense of camaraderie among riders, Revelstoke snowmobiling is some of the world’s finest.
-That’s the reason why some of the world’s top snowmobiling pros call this place home.
-If you're a beginner when it comes to backcountry travel, check out Avalanche Canada's "Start Here" Page.
+Revelstoke has some of the best alpine and trail-riding snowmobiling areas in the world.
+With annual snowfalls of 12-18 metres (40-60 feet), moderate winter temperatures, a huge variety of terrain to suit any level, and a strong sense of camaraderie among riders, Revelstoke snowmobiling is world-renowned.
+The Revelstoke Snowmobile Club welcomes more than 30,000 riders annually to its two main staging areas, Frisby and Boulder.

 Know before you go